- Step 1: Residency Requirement.

-How can I get a quick divorce in Virginia?
+How much is a divorce lawyer in Virginia?

-How long does it take to get a divorce in Virginia?
+How much does it cost to get a divorce Virginia?

 According to them, Virginia is the 8th most expensive state to divorce in, with an average cost of $14,500.
 But, the cost of a divorce can vary on a case-by-case basis, which means you could end up spending far less or more than average.

 What is a wife entitled to in a divorce in Virginia?